mosra/m.css/doc/plugins/metadata.rst

 .. role:: rst(code)
     :language: rst

-Assigns additional description and images to categories, authors and tags.
+Assigns additional description and images to categories, authors and tags in Pelican-powered sites.
+As it extends a Pelican-specific feature, it has no equivalent for other themes.

 .. contents::
     :class: m-block m-default